 Beyond climate change

 Peatland restoration may be the poster boy for natural climate solutions but we can enhance nature everywhere and bring benefits to people and nature beyond climate change mitigation and adaptation.
 We can protect nature for its beauty and wonder.
 We can plant trees to prevent erosion and reduce flooding.
 We can protect and restore coastal habitats to protect people and property from storms.
 We can build green and blue infrastructure to improve health and wellbeing in towns and cities.
-An umbrella term for the many ways in which we can work with nature to address the climate, nature and health crises has arisen – nature-based solutions.
-However, the potential of nature-based solutions has not been thoroughly assessed yet.
+An umbrella term for the many ways in which we can work with nature to address the climate, nature and health crises has emerged – nature-based solutions.
+However, the full potential of nature-based solutions has not been thoroughly assessed yet.

 Recently the Nature-based Solutions Initiative hosted virtual dialogues to discuss the opportunities of bringing the nature and climate communities together and “building back better” with nature.
 It introduced inspiring examples of collaboration, such as Africa’s Great Green Wall or working with beavers, and discussed strategies to scale out, scale up and scale deep solutions.
 We have an opportunity now to embed nature-based solutions to the health and economic recovery and build consensus towards the UN climate negotiations next year but we need to narrow the focus and create clear pathways for nature-based solutions.
 To help governments, businesses and NGOs create new projects, the IUCN has introduced a global standard for nature-based solutions.